kathyforero/GymMembershipManagementSystem/README.md

 Each module has a single responsibility and can be tested independently.

+## Continuous Integration

+The project includes GitHub Actions workflows for automated testing and linting:

+- **Linting**: Runs pylint on all Python files
+- **Testing**: Runs pytest with coverage reporting
+- **Triggers**: Runs on push, pull requests, and manual dispatch

+The workflow is configured in `.github/workflows/ci.yml` and uses `requirements-dev.txt` for dependencies.

 ## Testing

 The project includes comprehensive unit tests covering: